A review of “The 4-Hour Workweek: Escape the 9-5, Live Anywhere And Join the New Rich“ by Tim Ferriss.

 I had seen it and heard it mentioned many times over the last ten years or so, but never felt the compulsion to purchase it, simply because of the preconceived ideas I had.

-I try my best not to be all Judge McJudgey and judge a book by its cover, but the title was a huge turn-off for me.
+I try my best not to be all Judgy McJudgerson and judge a book by its cover, but the title was a huge turn-off for me.

 It’s that mix of sensationalist and cringeworthy that immediately put it in the same category as all the other get-rich-quick books that do a great job in getting the authors wealthy without providing any valuable and actionable information to help the reader get to that point too.